epradojr/King-County-House-Sales/README.md

 *
 ***
 ## Business Problem
 The company is looking to develope a strategy for building new homes in King County.
 To come up with a strategy, Big Cat Construction needs data on what area is best suited for potential home sales.
-With that in mind, we looked into which zipcodes had the highest home sales and the types of homes sold.
-The result of these finding will provide information on which steps Big Cat Construction should take to have a higher chance of homes being sold.
+With that in mind, we looked into which zipcodes had the highest home sales and home features.
+The result of these finding will provide information on which areas Big Cat Construction should consider when building new homes.
 ***
 ## Data
 This project analysed data from the  King County House Sales database.
 This database provided key information on ...